-During our previous blog, Choose Happy Part 1, we discussed the importance of taking care of our personal interests through hobbies.
+During our previous blog, Choose Happy Part 1, we discussed the importance of taking care of our interests through hobbies.
 You may be thinking, Does this mean that having a hobby makes me a happy person?
-The answer is NO. Although having meaningful activities in our lives is vital to our overall happiness, it’s only part of the equation.
+The answer is no. Although having meaningful activities in our lives is vital to our overall happiness, it’s only part of the equation.
 Our mind is always looking for some form of entertainment.
-Think about it this way, have you ever been in jury duty and have absolutely nothing to do?
-Our mind starts wondering, fantasizing, categorizing people and all the sudden you have the urge to get your phone and open the icon with the letter F. The truth is that we need to entertain our mind and with this in mind we should be able to provide some form of healthy entertainment.
+Think about it this way, have you ever been on jury duty and had absolutely nothing to do?
+Our mind starts wondering, fantasizing, categorizing people, and all of a sudden you have the urge to get your phone and open the icon with the letter F. The truth is that we need to entertain our minds and with this in mind we should be able to provide some form of healthy entertainment.

-We previously discussed the Productive Hobby, which is something enjoyable that produces some form of tangible or measurable result such as arts, crafts, sports and so on.
-But what happens when you really don’t feel like doing any of that?
+We previously discussed the Productive Hobby, which is something enjoyable that produces some form of tangible or measurable result such as arts, crafts, sports, and so on.
+But what happens when you don’t feel like doing any of that?
 What do we do then?
-Now its time to discuss the other types of hobbies we must incorporate into the picture.
+Now it's time to discuss the other types of hobbies we must incorporate into the picture.

 A passive hobby is something productive you enjoy doing yet you don’t have any tangible result.
-Reading, crossword puzzles, watching YouTube videos (related to your productive hobby) or things like that will be examples of this.
-Think of this as activities you would do in a waiting area if you didn’t have a smart phone.
+Reading, crossword puzzles, watching YouTube videos (related to your productive hobby), or things like that will be examples of this.
+Think of these as activities you would do in a waiting area if you didn’t have a smartphone.
 Sometimes we tend to depend on others for entertainment, but what happens if no one is around.
 This type of hobby is very useful when there is no one around and you’re bored.
 After all, boredom is one of the few things in life that doesn’t need a reason to be.

 Kid: Mom I’m bored!